blackstonep/hipsofcobra/README.md

 ## HIPSOFCOBRA
-A python package to compute the HIggs Portal Scalar OFf-diagonal COupling Branching RAtios.
+A python package to compute the HIggs Portal Scalar Off-Flavor COupling Branching RAtios.

 ## Documentation